| |

 - Prevent Catastrophic Climate Change Leaflet PDF, MS Doc version.
 6/10/2010.
 CCDS 3 fold leaflet.

-- Greg Craven's lively application of the 'precautionary principle' to the contemporary U.S. debate about how to respond to climate change.
+contemporary U.S. debate about how to respond to climate change.
 This video spells out the logic of taking serious preventative actions to thwart catastrophic climate change..

 |